-There are a lot of unexpected things that happen in Alaska that one can expect.
+There are a lot of unexpected things that happen in Alaska, more than one can expect.
 For instance, yesterday I was happy that finally all the snow on our driveway was gone and this morning I woke up to a new load of snow in the driveway.
 When walking on snow with pumps one should expect to slip, but I did not, but nearly as the OOTD photos evidence.
 Now to the unexpected expected wolf story.

 Wildlife alerts in the email

 The University of Alaska campus is located at the western part of College – a community near Fairbanks.
 To the west there is a large permafrost area behind a little hill or one could count this hill also as an elongation of the West Ridge.
 To the North is the Large Animal Farm with musk oxen, and reindeers.
 To the South are the fields of the Experimental Farm and the Botanical Garden.
 The buildings on campus are more or less build along a road that could also be described as a loop.
 There are parking lots to the North and South.
 On the West Ridge of campus, there is an entrance to the university maintained ski trails that are also used by the Fairbanks community.

 Ever since I joined the university, it happened on a regular basis.
 This email popping up in your box with capital letters ALERT!
 I recall two bear alert saying that there is a bear in the parking lot.
 Of course that happens just around end of business, right.
 I remember countless moose alerts.
 Why are moose dangerous?
 Their hooves can kill you.
 Moose get very dangerous when you by accident happen to get between a moose cow and her calf or calves.
 Three weeks ago there was a wolf alert.
 Someone had used the nice spring weather for cross-country skiing during the lunch break and seen a wolf near Smith Lake, which is west of campus.
 Skiers have to pass the lake as the 6 miles loop crosses it.